lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
+## 2021-12-24
+- Allow users to create custom tags.
+- Remember which tab is open using hashtags.
 ## 2021-12-23
 - Tested failed credit card subscriptions - stripe does everything for me, I don't have to do anything, amazing.
 - Now every time I renew my subscription, subscriptionExpires updates.
 The benefit of that is that if a user cancels subscription, he'll still keep access to the app until the end of the period.